 My daughter & Son-in-Law are not finding compatible with each other for the last few years and are on the verge of breaking.
 They are married strictly as per the customary practice of Lingayat community (Fully discussed in the Supreme Court decision referred below) duly performed by a community priest.

-It is well established by catena of judgments of supreme court and many High courts that customary divorce is legally valid if prevalence of such customary divorce, in the community to which parties belong, is fully established [Subramani And Ors vs M. Chandralekha AIR 2005 SC].
+It is well established by a catena of judgments of the supreme court and many High courts that customary divorce is legally valid if the prevalence of such customary divorce, in the community to which parties belong, is fully established [Subramani And Ors vs M. Chandralekha AIR 2005 SC].

-Customary divorce takes its validity from section 29(2) of Hindu Marriage Act as “Nothing contained in this Act shall be deemed to affect any right recognized by custom or conferred by any special enactment to obtain the dissolution of a Hindu Marriage, whether solemnized before or after commencement of this Act.”
+The customary divorce takes its validity from section 29(2) of Hindu Marriage Act as “Nothing contained in this Act shall be deemed to affect any right recognized by custom or conferred by any special enactment to obtain the dissolution of a Hindu Marriage, whether solemnized before or after the commencement of this Act.”

 Shakuntalabai And Anr. vs L.V.
-Kulkarni And Anr AIR 1989 SC 1359; in this case the issue was validity of customary dissolution of marriage as per custom of “Udiki form of marriage”.
+Kulkarni And Anr AIR 1989 SC 1359; in this case, the issue was the validity of customary dissolution of marriage as per the custom of “Udiki form of marriage”.
 Supreme court upheld the custom of Udiki prevalent in Panchamasale sect of Lingayat community.

 You may go with the custom and prepare a divorce deed.
 Such deed should be signed by the parties to the marriage in presence of two witnesses and thereupon get registration of the deed.
 Such deed is legally valid and acceptable in every court as evidence of dissolution of marriage.